tezos/tezos-mirror/docs/introduction/howtoget.rst

 A Windows port is feasible and might be developed in the future.

-Additionally, the ``master`` branch requires the Rust compiler and the Cargo package manager to be installed.
+Additionally, the ``master`` branch requires the Rust compiler, version 1.39.0, and the Cargo package manager to be installed.
 You can use `rustup <https://github.com/rust-lang/rustup>`_ to install both.
 Note that ``rustup`` can update your ``.profile`` to update your ``PATH`` environment variable, but this does not take effect until you restart your desktop environment or window manager, so you may have to manually update it for your current session::

+    rustup toolchain install 1.39.0
+    rustup default 1.39.0
     source $HOME/.cargo/env